edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 1. Proceed to the next page by selecting **Next**.

-1. In Step 4: Configure Settings, select a **Buffer size** of 1 MB and B**uffer interval** of 60 seconds.
+1. In Step 4: Configure Settings, select a **Buffer size** of 1 MB and **Buffer interval** of 60 seconds.
 As Firehose automatically buffers and aggregates the data in the stream, it will wait until either of these conditions are met before triggering the delivery.
 If you need to ensure faster (lower) availability of data in the stream, Kinesis Data Stream allows a more immediate window.

 1. For **S3 compression and encryption** check that the settings are set to **Disabled**, and for **Error logging**, ensure that it is **Enabled** for future troubleshooting if required.